HariKrishna-9885699666/movie-ticket-booking-nextjs-apollo-graphql-client-server/README.md

-# Movie ticket booking system using nextjs, apollo graphql client and server, typescript, tailwind css
+# Movie ticket booking system using nextjs, apollo graphql client and server, typescript, tailwind css (In Development)

 This is a simple Movie ticket booking system using nextjs, apollo graphql client and server, typescript, tailwind css